All Products

 Note

 The following sample code uses the sslMode property to specify the SSL mode.
-This property is supported in mysql-connector-java version 8.0.13 and later.
-If you are using an earlier version, you must use the useSSL, requireSSL, and verifyServerCertificate properties instead.
-For more information, see the MySQL documentation.
+This property is available in mysql-connector-java version 8.0.13 and later.
+If you use an earlier version, use the useSSL, requireSSL, and verifyServerCertificate properties instead.
+For details, see the MySQL documentation.

 Sample code: